 A phrase indicating that someone needs a little bit more time.

 - Example: Let me finish washing my clothes, it’ll be just a minute.

 - Similar: Bear with me, give me a second, hang on a moment, hold your horses

 11. Make every second count

-A common saying about using your time in an effective and wise manner, not wasting it away on pointless pursuits.
+A common saying about using one’s time in an effective and wise manner, and wasting it on pointless pursuits.